#1 Lube Guide: Ingredients & Compatibility Chart

 Lube Is a Pleasure Enhancer: An Indiana University study found that for women, lubricant use resulted in more pleasurable and satisfying sex.
 Lube helps keep things slippery, wet, and sliding smoothly so you can enjoy the fun friction for longer.

 Interested in other ways to enhance pleasure with lube?
-Check out our best warming lube or best cum lubes guide.
+Check out our best lube for fleshlight.

 Lube also reduces the risk of anal fissures or vaginal tears during sex, which are not only painful but allow STIs to enter your body more easily.

-If you are into fisting, you should read our best fisting lube guide.
+If you are into anal, you should read our homemade anal lube guide.

 By keeping things wet and accommodating in your orifices, lube keeps your genitals happy and healthy!